You are here: Online Safety Parent Toolkit > Understand

 Before letting your child get started with using social media make sure they know about the online safety basics.
 This should include how to create a strong password, what information to protect online (including passwords, personal information, payment details etc), as well as discussing the concept of a digital footprint.

-Start with how to block people, how to report content and how to use the privacy settings.
+- Visiting the safety centres and teaching them how to use the tools available.
+Start with how to block people, how to report content and how to use the privacy settings

 Facebook | Snapchat | Instagram | YouTube | Twitter | Tik Tok

 - Talking regularly about the need for privacy settings, how to handle social conflict online and what to do when they are concerned